 - any changes in the color, smell, or consistency of the urine

-- how much caffeine and alcohol the person consumes, and whether this has recently changed
+- how much caffeine and alcohol the individual consumes and whether this has recently changed

-- a plain film X-ray or CT scan of the abdomen and pelvis
+- an X-ray or CT scan of the abdomen and pelvic area

-Urodynamic tests assess the effectiveness of the urinary bladder in storing and releasing urine, and they examine the function of the urethra.
+Urodynamic tests check how well the bladder can hold and release urine.
+They also examine the function of the urethra.

 Simple observations include:

 - recording the time it takes to produce a urinary stream

 - noting the amount of urine a person’s body produces

 - gauging the ability to stop urinating midstream

 To obtain precise measurements, a health professional may use: